-Prerequisites: Successful completion of Spanish 3 or Spanish for Native Speakers and Checkpoint B Exam or District Administrator approval based on previous course final grade average.
+Prerequisites: Successful completion of Spanish 3, Spanish for Native Speakers (or ASLA 3 in Middle School) and Checkpoint B Exam or District Administrator approval based on previous course final grade average.
 A cumulative average of 85% or above in both the course work and the examination is recommended.